Kevin Dineen: Columbus Blue Jackets (2000–2002)

 In his first season with the Columbus in 2000–01, Dineen had eight goals and 15 points in 66 games, as Columbus finished well out of a playoff position.

 Dineen returned to the Blue Jackets for a second season in 2001–02, and saw similar results, scoring five goals and 13 points in 59 games, as the team once again missed the playoffs.

 Dineen only appeared in four games during the 2002–03 season with Columbus, and on November 5, 2002, he retired from playing.
 In 1188 career games, Dineen recorded 355 goals and 760 points while registering 2229 penalty minutes.

 On January 6, 2006, Dineen had his Hartford Whalers' number 11 honored by the AHL Hartford Wolf Pack alongside former Whalers' teammates Ron Francis and Ulf Samuelsson.
-The ceremony took place before the Portland Pirates, who he was coaching at the time, played against the Wolf Pack in an AHL match.
+The ceremony took place before the Portland Pirates, whom he was coaching at the time, played against the Wolf Pack in an AHL match.